Sreevalli1011/AI_SmartCity-Hackathon/README.md

 # 11. Research Papers

-The following research papers were referred to for understanding the major technical areas of the proposed **AI-based Urban Traffic Flow & Incident Intelligence System**.
+The following research papers were referred to for understanding the major technical areas of the proposed **AI-based Urban Traffic Flow & Incident Intelligence System.**
+---
 ### 11.1 Urban Traffic Congestion

 1. **A Systematic Review on Urban Road Traffic Congestion** — 2025